-- o Students work in pairs to compile a list of positives and negatives of industrialization.
-Ask students to consider perspective did the same historic development sometimes benefit some people and harm others? - o Students share their lists with the class for discussion.
+- o Students work in pairs to compile a list of changes wrought by industrialization. - o Consider each change: Who benefitted?
+Who was harmed?
+Did some people both benefit and suffer from the same change? - o Students share their lists with the class for discussion.